VA automobile allowance and adaptive equipment

 For the one-time payment to help you buy a specially equipped vehicle

-- We’ll pay the vehicle’s seller directly.
+We’ll pay the vehicle’s seller directly.

 For the adaptive-equipment grant

-- If you qualify for adaptive equipment only, you’ll need to fill out an Application for Adaptive Equipment—Motor Vehicle (VA Form 10-1394).
+You’ll need to fill out an Application for Adaptive Equipment—Motor Vehicle (VA Form 10-1394).

-- We may pay you, or we may pay the equipment seller directly.
+We may pay you, or we may pay the equipment seller directly.